TadasVerbyla/New/README.md

 Not implemented for the same reason as Complaint

 ### Shift
 Field EmployeeId was removed and instead it is the Employee that has a ShiftId

-## Support
+## Support -> SupportRequest
 Renamed to SupportRequest as was in lab1, added fields misssed from lab1

 ### User -> Customer